fduran/sadservers/README.md

 Without a lot of detail, there's quite a bit of auxiliary services needed to run a public service in a decent "production-ready" state.
 This includes notification services (AWS SES for email for example), logging service, external uptime monitoring service, scheduled backups, error logging (like [Sentry](https://sentry.io/)), infrastructure as code (Hashicorp [Terraform](https://www.terraform.io/) and [Packer](https://www.packer.io/)).

+## Other Development Practices

+### Feature Flags

+A feature flag or toggle is the ability to be able to turn off or on a piece of software code.
+In its fancy variation it can also allow for a percentage of the code execution to enter the gated code, this would be an implementation of "canary" releases.

+There's even a couple feature flags SaaS companies (I mean there's a SaaS for almost everything so why not) but I found them very expensive.

+Some say feature flags allow for the separation of deployments (code in prod) and releases (code executed in prod).
+This sounds very good but if you are not testing the feature-flagged code then what's really the difference between the code being there and not executed and the code living in some Git branch?
+I think without testing it only gives you some basic linter-level asurances (like libraries are installed, variables not duplicated) and the great advantage of not having to merge a big branch into main.

+I've used feature flags (without canary) for big changes like turning on Stripe payments, and they all worked great.
+In Django to feature-flag the templates and urls is not easy if you try to do directly in their code or in the views but it's easy to do using Django's middleware.

+### Linting

+I use `Flake8` as linter and fix (almost) all the flagged issues so there's no warnings.
+The default Python PEP 8 line length of 79 characters is ridiculous even when working on a small screen, so I'm using it with `--max-line-lenght=100`, which is still pretty short (goes up to half the page in Github for example).
+I've also used `Pylint` in other projects and I don't remember any significant difference between the two.

+Ideally you want to run the linting automatically in your CI/CD chain as soon as you commit your code.

+### Functions and Comments

+I group functions that deal with different topics in separate files; if I'm scrolling more than a few "pages" long on my screen that's a sign I should start thinking about breaking up the file.

+Functions should be short and doing mostly one thing.
+That said, and against one famous book author, breaking up all functions when they reach a few lines of code (did he say five or so!?) makes no sense to me.
+I have a lot of small "auxiliary" functions and I do have a couple long ones with the basic workflow, so I can follow in one place most of the logic.
+Breaking one of those would result in a lot of duplication, passing the same things back and forth and jumping around reading back and forth to follow the code path.
+I optimize code for (humans) reading.

+The "don't write comments; code should speak for itself" crowd, well, I don't know where they've worked that they had such self-describing code but even with ideal code, it cannot explain the **why**.
+Adding context with the reasons why and explaining tricky code are two damn good reasons to write comments.
+Basically everything you'd forget a few months from now or that somebody coming to the project may ask about, write about.

+I wouldn't mind writing type hints for Python functions but I'm not sure it would have caught any issues.

+### Automated Testing

+I confess I don't do TDD :-|

+The most valuable tests for me, in this project, are end-to-end tests.
+I use two types of automated tests:

+- Code sanity check: it's `pytest` running in Github Actions whenever I push code, which calls [playwright](https://playwright.dev/) pretending to be a browser and it does some basic site navigation.
+This is a simple smoke test making sure there are no big issues in the Django project, and it has already saved me from things like a typo in a config file breaking everything.
+- End-to-end full path check.
+Every x minutes I run a "happy path" test from outside the production environment using the SadServers API, reproducing all the server-side part of what a user does when they create a new scenario VM.
+This test runs the main code "normal" path and uses all real dependencies (database, AWS etc) so it will catch any big internal or dependencies issues.
+I think this is the best "bang for the buck" test one can do in a SaaS.

 ## Site Priorities